University of Alabama at Birmingham

 Information: Even though much of the material in the following is beyond what you can comprehend now it is excellent to read and understand what you can.
 This is where your instructor learned op-amps by the same process.

-The Monolithic Operational Amplifier: A Tutorial Study Has some good basic information although much of it is advanced -- learn what you can.
+The Monlithic Operational Amplifier: A Tutorial Study Has some good basic information although much of it is advanced -- learn what you can.

-Monolithic Op-Amp -- The Universal Linear Component -- written by who is considered to be the greatest op-amp designer that ever lived, Robert Widlar.
-The correct pronunciation of his last name is "WIDE-lahr".
-See Picture of Robert Widlar
+Monolithic Op-Amp -- the Universal Linear Component -- written by Robert Widlar (the correct pronunciation of his last name is "WIDE-lahr") who is considered to be the greatest op-amp designer that ever lived.

 Data Sheets: Here are some common data sheets you should be familiar with.